 The Four Components of the Certification Process

 The certification process is designed to collect standards-based evidence of accomplished practice.
-In all 25 certificate areas, candidates are required to complete an assessment comprised of four components.
-The content knowledge component is a computer-based assessment taken at a testing center; the other three components are portfolio-based and submitted through an electronic portfolio system.
+In all 25 certificate areas, candidates are required to complete an assessment that includes four components.
+The content knowledge component is a computer-based assessment taken at a testing center; the other three are portfolio-based and submitted through an electronic portfolio system.

 Component 1: Content Knowledge